Bachelor of Medicine / Bachelor of Surgery (MBBS)

 WSU will begin process of issuing interview invitations from mid-October until mid-November.

-Main round of interviews will be held for the NSW, ACT and NT applicants on the 22, 23, 24 and 25th of November.
+Main round of interviews will be held for all domestic applicants on the 26 - 30 November 2018.

 Main Round Offers will be released mid-January via UAC.
 There will also be second and third round UAC offers.